 - PVC Membrane – aside from the membrane itself, an insulation board must first be installed to help with energy costs.
 The membrane is installed in rows (6-18′), each of which must be hot-air welded at the seams.
 Many contractors choose to mechanically fasten the edges to help prevent uplift, all of which contribute to labor costs.
-All total installation of a PVC membrane costs roughly $7 to $10 per square foot.
+All in total, installation of a PVC membrane costs roughly $7.00 to $10.00 per square foot.

 - TPO – insulation boards are first fastened to the roof substrate.
 TPO also comes in rolls and can be mechanically fastened to the insulation boards or installed with the self-adhesive.
-Costs are approximately $5 to $8 per square foot.
+Costs are approximately $5.00 to $8.00 per square foot installed.

 - Modified Bitumen – modified bitumen is installed in multiple layers, each of which is torched to the surface below at every ¼ turn of the roll.
 This is a very labor intensive process that absolutely must be performed by a professional.
-This type of roof does have cold-rolled technologies available now as well but it involves a lot of application of roofing tar.
-Estimated costs are $3 to $6 per square foot.
+This type of roof does have cold-rolled technologies available now as well, but it involves a lot of application of roofing tar.
+Estimated costs are $3.00 to $6.00 per square foot installed.